michieltjampens/dcafs/docs/store.md

 **Writing to a database**

-The write values to a database the `db` attribute is used.
+To write values to a database the `db` attribute is used.
 The format is db="dbid:dbtable" multiple dbid's can be provided separated with a ','.

-What this does, is trigger an insert into the specified tables when the last val in the store is updated.
+What this does, is trigger an insert into the specified table(s) when the last val in the store is updated.
 This is why it might be important for key:pair data that the last pair received is also the last in the store.
 Otherwise old and new data might get mixed.